 • encouraging children to wash hands before and after eating.

 • avoiding ordering food from restaurants because allergens may not be easily identified.

 • training school bus employees on how to respond to food allergy emergencies.

-The CDC developed the guidelines in response to the Food Allergy and Anaphylaxis Management Act (FAAMA), which was passed in early 2011 as part of the larger Food Safety Modernization Act.
+The CDC developed the guidelines in response to the Food Allergy and Anaphylaxis Management Act (FAAMA), which was passed in 2011 as part of the larger Food Safety Modernization Act.
 It required the U.S. Secretary of Health and Human Services to develop voluntary guidelines to address the risk of allergy and anaphylaxis in schools.